so0k/ecs-sample/README.md

 - AWS S3: To store the user-uploaded images.
 - MongoDB: As a Document Oriented Database keeping track of images stored on S3 and the comments of users.
-- Redis Pub/Sub: Redis as a Publish/Subscribe messaging system to propgate real time updates
+- Redis Pub/Sub: Redis as a Publish/Subscribe messaging system to propagate real time updates
-- App: the Golang application to serve the webpage and mange the websockets with client browsers
+- App: the Golang application to serve the webpage and manage the websockets with client browsers
 - Nginx: As a load balancer to easily scale the application horizontally.

 **Note**: Nginx is used as a load balancer while running the full stack locally, in a production environment a more robust load balancer setup should be considered.